-The most prevalent form of liver disease in Poland is NAFLD, which comprises an estimated 59.7% of liver disease.
-68% of men and 53% of women are considered overweight, and a quarter of Poland's total population is considered obese.
+The most prevalent form of liver disease in Poland is metabolic dysfunction-associated steatotic liver disease (MASLD), which comprises an estimated 59.7% of liver disease.3 68% of men and 53% of women are considered overweight, and a quarter of Poland's total population is considered obese.
 The outlook for future generations is not better: Child obesity is sharply increasing in Poland at one of the highest rates in all of Europe.
-Though a lower proportion of women are obese, the rates vary widely depending on occupational status and parental status for women only, suggesting that further research is necessary to understand and address this variation.
-Still, average BMI is on the rise in Poland, and rates of NAFLD and NASH are expected to follow this pattern.
+4 Though a lower proportion of women are obese, the rates vary widely depending on occupational status and parental status for women only, suggesting that further research is necessary to understand and address this variation.5 Still, average BMI is on the rise in Poland, and rates of MAFLD and more advanced metabolic dysfunction-associated steatohepatitis (MASH) are expected to follow this pattern.